Family Literacy in the World

 Humanitarian organizations frequently engage with family-focused actors and institutions, and many humanitarian action organizations are themselves faith-based.
 Despite this, the field as a whole pays insufficient attention to how the family functions in the diverse contexts where action is needed to respond to humanitarian crises.
 When the focus is on supporting the implementation of the local humanitarian leadership agenda, what kind of knowledge about how to engage and empower the family unit is most useful?
 How does the family unit working together help solve community problems?
 We seek to partner with humanitarian aid professionals to enhance the family literacy in order to facilitate their delivery of high quality, principled humanitarian assistance to those in need.

-International & Public Policy
+Law & Public Policy

 Our Impact

-We measure our success by how well we are able to advance the public understanding of marriage and family across multiple sectors, creating new opportunities and resources for students, professionals and life-long learners to develop, critically reflect and act upon a deeper understanding of this fundamental unit of society.
+We measure our success by how well we are able to advance the public understanding of marriage and family across multiple sectors, creating new opportunities and resources for students, educators, government officials, professionals and life-long learners to develop, critically reflect and act upon a deeper understanding of this fundamental unit of society.

 Pin It on Pinterest